-Laura began her career at the Los Angeles Times.
-There she reported and wrote for the Metro, National and View sections of the paper.
-She was part of the 1994 Pulitzer Prize winning team for staff coverage of the Los Angeles riots.
-After the Times, she was the founding editor of Ticketmaster Online and has held multiple executive positions in business development and media strategy for emerging Internet startups and early stage companies.
+A journalist by training, Laura began her career at The Los Angeles Times.
+She reported and wrote for the newspaper's Metro, National and View sections, and was part of the 1994 Pulitzer Prize-winning team for staff coverage of the Los Angeles riots.

 Henrik handles media strategy and European based business development for Galloway Media Group.
 Henrik founded Ahead MultiMedia AB i Stockholm, Sweden in 1988.
 It became Sweden's leading professional multimedia production house, growing to 40 employees by 1995 when it was acquired by Bonnier Publishing Group.